codehsbooks/apjava/Algorithms-and-Recursion/insertion-sort.md

 ##### How it works
-As with Selection Sort; Insertion Sort uses loops to iterate over the array.
-The difference in Insertion Sort is that, as we iterate over the array, we will put each element in its designated position.
-Where as Selection Sort will search for the smallest element on each iteration.
+As with Selection Sort, Insertion Sort uses loops to iterate over the array.
+However, there is an important difference: while Selection Sort searches for the smallest element on each iteration, Insertion Sort immediately puts each element into its designated position as it iterates over the array.

 !["Insertion Sort Example"](../static/algorithms/Algorithms_Insertion_Sort_Example.gif)